paranormalhacktivity/task_master/README.md

 # Multi-Language Project Task Tracker

 This repository contains a command-line application for tracking project tasks, written in various programming languages.
-The application parses CSV data, allowing users to generate different reports based on their project tasks.
+The application parses CSV data(with support for other data stores to come), allowing users to generate different reports based on their project tasks.

-Table of Contents
+## Table of Contents

+    Motivation
     Getting Started
     Usage
     Supported Languages